 With Scotia Place being a significant part of the vibrant Culture + Entertainment District, agreements included multiple partners, each who play key role and support the vision and common goal of the C+E District.
 Each party played an essential role in the agreements that facilitated the space for the event centre.

-The City will own Scotia Place Community and surrounding facilities.
-This development supports the overall vision to complete Calgary’s Culture + Entertainment District, which includes a modern entertainment facility.
+The City will own Scotia Place and surrounding facilities.
+This development supports the overall vision of Calgary’s Culture + Entertainment District, which includes a modern entertainment facility.
 It complements the long standing agricultural, convention and sports venues; while supporting the emerging cultural, arts and education facilities, and future residential, hotel, entertainment, and retail redevelopments.
 It will be designed as a gathering place for all Calgarians and visitors.

 The City has been significantly investing in Calgary’s downtown for the past 10 years, which has intensified since the Downtown Strategy was approved in 2019.
 The recent focus has been implementing the Greater Downtown Plan through the Downtown Strategy, which includes incentive programs to begin reversing the high office vacancies and activating public spaces to encourage more people to visit and enjoy our downtown and its businesses.

-The City’s support has also included new infrastructure and amenities in the Rivers District and Culture + Entertainment District, which includes BMO expansion, Green Line route and station, upgrades to Stampede station, Stampede Trail, and nearby improvements to 17 Avenue S. and 9 Avenue S.E. bridge.
+The City’s investment has also supported new infrastructure and amenities in The Culture + Entertainment District, which includes BMO Centre expansion, Green Line LRT route and station, an extension of 17th Avenue S.E. and rebuild of Victoria Park/Stampede Station, Stampede Trail, and nearby improvements to 9 Avenue S.E. bridge.

 CSEC will operate and maintain Scotia Place over a 35-year term, which includes an annual lease payment made to The City to use the facilities.